Random permutations with cycle weights: Slowly diverging parameters

-Let us understand why parameters $\alpha_j = j^\gamma$ favor longer and longer cycles.
-The heuristics is actually provided by statistical mechanics.
-Namely, we can write the probability $P(\pi)$ as a Gibbs distribution $\frac1Z \e{-H(\pi)}$ with ``Hamiltonian" $H(\pi) = \sum_{i=1}^n \frac{\alpha_{\ell_i(\pi)}}{\ell_i(\pi)}$.
-Thus, to each index $i$ that belongs to a cycle of length $j$ is associated an ``energy" $\frac{\alpha_j}j = j^{\gamma-1}$.
-Indices in longer cycles have lower energy, so they are favored.
+Let us understand why parameters $\alpha_j = j^\gamma$ favor longer and longer cycles when $\gamma< 1$.
+The heuristics are actually provided by statistical mechanics, namely, we can write the probability $P(\pi)$ as a Gibbs distribution $\frac1Z {\mathrm e}^{-H(\pi)}$ with ``Hamiltonian'' $H(\pi) = \sum_{i=1}^n \frac{\alpha_{\ell_i(\pi )}}{\ell_i(\pi)}$.
+Thus, an ``energy'' $\frac{\alpha_j}j = j^{\gamma-1}$ is associated with each index $i$ that belongs to a cycle of length $j$.
+Indices in longer cycles have lower energy so they are favored.
 This discussion also provides an illustration for the symmetry \eqref{symmetry}; it amounts to shifting the Hamiltonian by a constant and this does not affect the Gibbs distribution.

-We can state a more precise result than Theorem \ref{thm small alpha} if we make the additional assumption that $\frac{\theta_{n+1}}{\theta_n}$ converges to 1 as $n\to\infty$.
-This condition is easy to check when $\alpha_j = j^\gamma$, $0<\gamma<1$, or when $\alpha_j = \gamma \log j$, $\gamma>0$.
+We can state a more precise result than Theorem \ref{thm small alpha} if we make the additional assumption that $\frac{\theta_{n+1}}{\theta _n}$ converges to 1 as $n\to\infty$.
+This condition is easy to check when $\alpha_j = j^\gamma$, $0<\gamma<1$ or when $\alpha_j = \gamma \log j$, $\gamma>0$.

-\begin{theorem} Suppose that the assumptions of Theorem \ref{thm small alpha} hold true.
-In addition, we suppose that $\frac{\theta_{n+1}}{\theta_n}$ converges to 1 as $n\to\infty$.
-Then $\sum_j h_j < \infty$, and for any fixed $m$,
+\begin{theorem} Suppose that the assumptions of Theorem $\ref{thm small alpha}$ hold true.
+In addition, we suppose that $\frac{\theta_{n+1}}{\theta_n}$ converges to $1$ as $n\to\infty$.
+Then $\sum_j h_j < \infty$, and for any fixed $m\geq0$,

 \end{theorem}